ajwills72/rmip/docs/teacher_notes.md

 Students may find this [library](openses_lib.md) of OpenSesame scripts useful.

-> **_IMPORTANT:_**  Students should add a screen at the end of the experiment reminding the participant to press the space bar to finish their participant.
-If they do not, the data will not be correctly saved.
+> **_IMPORTANT:_**  When collecting data online using OSWeb/JATOS, the data may not correctly save if the participant does not press the space bar at the end of the experiment.
+Students should mention in their instructions that the participant must press the space bar at the end to complete their participation.

 #### Advice: how to implement between-subject experimental manipulations